aidenonlinux/i-use-ps5-linux-btw/README.md

 ## PS5 firmware

-*ps5-linux* is only supported on PS5 Phat and Slim on the following firmwares:
+*i use ps5 linux btw* is only supported on PS5 Phat and Slim on the following firmwares:

 - **3.00**, **3.10**, **3.20**, **3.21** without M.2 support
 - **4.00**, **4.02**, **4.03**, **4.50**, **4.51** with M.2 support